FirstPotatoCoder/SimpleTTS/README.md

 # SimpleTTS

 Decoder-only transformer TTS, using [WavTokenizer](https://github.com/jishengpeng/WavTokenizer) as the audio codec.
+Weights and samples on the [Hugging Face model page](https://huggingface.co/AnotherPotatoCoder/English-TTS).

 ## Setup